Cognition, Computation, and Intelligent Systems

-The Institute for Artificial Intelligence is an interdepartmental research and instructional unit within the Franklin College of Arts and Sciences of the University of Georgia.
-Strengths include logic programming, expert systems, neural nets, genetic algorithms, natural language processing and computational psycholinguistics.
-Affliliated with the Institute are over 75 people hailing from over 10 different countries.
-We pride ourselves on the diversity of our program student body and the ability of our program to allow for the pursuit of personal research interests.
+The Institute's strengths include logic programming, expert systems, neural nets, genetic algorithms, natural language processing and computational psycholinguistics.
+Affliliated with the Institute are over 75 people from over 10 different countries.
+We pride ourselves on the diversity of our student body and the ability of our programs to allow for the pursuit of personal research interests.